Extrys/Hybrid-EZS/README.md

 # Hybrid-EZS    (WIP Readme)

-Welcome!</br>
+Welcome!

-This repository has been created for help to streamline the transition from MonoBehaviour to DOTS in a simple and modular way , making the ECS Hybridation much easer for the developer who works with Monobehaviours, giving in this way a better performance and architecture to your MonoBehaviour based projects
+This repository has been created for help to streamline the transition from MonoBehaviour to DOTS in a simple and modular way
+making the ECS Hybridation much easer for the developer who works with Monobehaviours
+and giving in this way a better performance and architecture to your MonoBehaviour based projects

 <details>
 <summary>Table Of Contents</summary>